bundler-project/evaluation/README.md

 # Reproduce Bundler Experiments

 This repository contains scripts that help run the Bundler experiments from our [EuroSys '21 paper](https://arxiv.org/pdf/2011.01258.pdf).
-The scripts in this repo (primarily `eval.py`) will take you from a toml config file (like `cloudlab.toml`, in the root of this repo) and give you an HTML report of the experiment you ran.
+The scripts in this repo (primarily `eval.py`) will take you from a toml config file (like `configs/fig7.toml`) and give you an HTML report of the experiment you ran.
 We provide a separate config file for each experiment in `configs/fig*.toml`

 Our scripts for re-creating the plots exactly as they appeared in the paper are in our [paper repo](https://github.com/bundler-project/writing).
 The easiest way to run them is to (1) copy your experiment output files into `[paper_repo]/graphs/data`, then (2) build the paper (i.e. run `make` in the root of the paper repo).
 This will automatically create the graphs.